 If you can possibly carve out a bit of time during the week, respond to each student.

-Doing so really keeps kids engaged and excited about the topic!
+Doing so really keeps students engaged and excited about the topic!

 15. Exit Interview

-With this math exit ticket idea, students complete an exit interview about the day’s math lesson.
+Using this idea, students complete an exit interview about the day’s math lesson.

-The Tic-Tac-Toe math exit ticket assesses vocabulary development.
+Tic-Tac-Toe assesses vocabulary development.
 It encourages students to seek connections among math concepts.